Sending Emails from your Organization's Own Email Address by Setting Up Your DNS Records

-This article walks through how to complete the DNS setup so that the matching gift communication is sent from your organization's email domain.
+This article walks through how to complete the DNS setup so that the email communication is sent from your organization's email domain.

 Instructions for specific DNS servers